Affiliate links on Android Authority may earn us a commission. Learn more.

 The Apple Watch Ultra is kitted out for hobbyists, but dedicated hikers and divers may want to wait to see if updates elevate the experience before purchasing.

-Waypoints are fun and Backtrack is great in a pinch, but this is an area where the Ultra seems to be setting the stage rather than debuting a final performance.
+Waypoints are fun and Backtrack is great in a pinch.
+However, this is an area where the Ultra seems to be setting the stage rather than debuting a final performance.
 Compared to the navigational tools found on devices from the likes of Garmin or Coros, this isn’t a fully-fledged hiking companion.
-Here’s hoping Apple will add hiking basics like offline topographical mapping, turn-by-turn navigation, and other common features in the future.
-Considering the updated compass is also available on the Series 8 and the increased screen real estate Apple has to work with, I’d like to see a lot more Ultra-worthy hiking features elevate this device through software updates.
+Fortunately, Apple will add key hiking tools, including topographical mapping its devices via watchOS 10.
+The new software will also usher in additional views and tools for elevation as well as cellular reception waypoints.

 The Ultra and Series 8 also share a temperature sensor for more advanced sleep tracking and deeper insights into cycle tracking.
 Both watches measure your wrist temperatures throughout the night.
 In the morning, Apple presents your results in the Health app as an average from your baseline temperature.